sullis/hbc-tech-blog/_posts/2018-04-16-smart-futures.md

 There are 4 questions I would ask myself as a volunteer looking to get involved; I expect the answers to be very subjective, but I included my answers for reference:
   1. What issues matter the most to me ?

-        students choosing CS (Computer Science) in college do not have a concrete idea of what CS is, I found that many class-mates were deceived as they had a false and stereotypical expectation of what CS would be; on the other side: many highschool class-mates never even considered CS either (for the same reason) and might have missed a passion!
+        Students choosing CS (Computer Science) in college do not have a concrete idea of what CS is.

+        I found that many class-mates were deceived as they had a false and stereotypical expectation of what CS would be.
+On the other side, many highschool class-mates never even considered CS either (for the same reason) and might have missed a passion!

         I want to educate students about CS to break stereotypes and allow them to make an informed choice.